 For up to date snow level data:

-- in BC, check out the Snow Survey Bulletins and Commentaries which include links to the Snow Survey and Water Supply Bulletin as well as Automated Snow Pillow (ASP) Data.
+- in BC, check out the Snow Survey and Water Supply Bulletins or the Automated Snow Weather Station Map.

 (from Leave No Trace Canada, Outdoor Ethics)